emit-sds/SpecTf/cloud/figures/README.md

 # Figures

-This directory contains scripts to reproduce the figures reported in "Spectroscopic Transformer for Improved EMIT Cloud Masks."
+This directory contains scripts to reproduce the figures reported in "SpecTf: Transformers Enable Data-Driven Imaging Spectroscopy Cloud Detection"

 ## Figure 2